 The term "intellectual property" denotes the specific legal rights which authors, inventors and other IP holders may hold and exercise, and not the intellectual work itself.
 Intellectual property laws are designed to protect different forms of intangible subject matter, although in some cases there is a degree of overlap.
 Like other forms of property, intellectual property (or rather the exclusive rights which subsist in the IP) can be transferred or licensed to third parties.
 There are various kinds of tools of protection that come under the umbrella term 'intellectual property'.
-Important among these are the following: z Patents z Trademarks z Geographical Indications z Layout Designs of Integrated Circuits z Trade Secrets z Copyrights z Industrial Designs Out of this tool kitty mainly it is copyright and trademark which are of relevance when we discuss intellectual property protection in cyberspace.
-Before proceeding to discuss the exact application of IP laws and their implication in cyberspace, it becomes imperative to know in some greater detail about them.
+Important among these are the following: z Patents z Trademarks z Geographical Indications z Layout Designs of Integrated Circuits z Trade Secrets z Copyrights z Industrial Designs Out of this tool kitty mainly it is copyright and trademark which are of relevance when we discuss intellectual property protection in cyberspace, it becomes imperative to know in some greater detail about them.